-MODELING 3 UNITS Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent Corequisite: None views, dimensioning and tolerancing, sectioning and detailing.
-Also listed as ENGR 129.
-Not open to students with credit in ENGR 129.
-CSU
+Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent

 Advanced 3D computer-aided mechanical design and drafting.
 This parametric modeling course provides skills and knowledge of appropriate software (Pro/Engineer) and feature based part construction using extrudes, cuts, revolves, lofts and sweeps.
-Students will enhance their skills in model assembly and assembly drawings including proper organization and layout of component drawing
+Students will enhance their skills in model assembly and assembly drawings including proper organization and layout of component drawing views, dimensioning and tolerancing, sectioning and detailing.
+Also listed as ENGR 129.
+Not open to students with credit in ENGR 129.